vDeo/video-frame-export/README.md

 `/frames`

-This route requires three body parameters in a request:
+This route requires four body parameters in a request:

 `frameCount //How many frames you want returned`

 `secondsBetween //How many seconds between each frame returned`

 `file //Video File for frames to be exported from`

+`token //random hash to authorize your app's access`

 In the response body, there will be a json array of base64 encoded images which are the frames exported.